Cherreads

 Samara shook her head.

-"Good," Elise said, rising and taking her hand.
+"Good," Elise said, standing and taking her hand again.
 "Then we go deeper."

 The cave swallowed them whole.